United States of America

 - Visa & Passport

 Michigan Travel Guide

-With all this water and forest, hunting and fishing are major drawcards for sportsmen in Michigan, but the other main attraction in the state is its large industrial city, Detroit, birthplace of the motor car: the city that put the world on wheels.
+With all this water and forest, hunting, fishing and sailing are major drawcards for sportsmen in Michigan, but the other main attraction in the state is its large industrial city, Detroit, birthplace of the motor car: the city that put the world on wheels.
 The legendary names of the original automobile manufacturers like Ford and Chevrolet still resound loudly in Detroit, which offers numerous institutions and attractions paying homage to the car.
 It is a gritty, fascinating city, hit hard by economic woes in the past decade but with a resilient character that keeps its population famously proud despite recent hardship.

-Despite being the spot where the development of Michigan began back in 1701, when it was founded as a trading post, Detroit is not the capital.
+Although it is the spot where the development of Michigan truly began back in 1701, when it was founded as a trading post, Detroit is not the capital.
 The attractive Victorian State Capitol stands in Lansing, chosen in 1879 for its location in the centre of the Lower Peninsula, which made it less vulnerable to invasion by British forces from Canada.
-Back then Lansing was but a sawmill settlement, but today it is home to about 130,000 residents and vies with Detroit as a major motor manufacturing centre.
+Back then Lansing was a simple sawmill settlement, but today it is home to about 120,000 residents and vies with Detroit as a major motor manufacturing centre.

 Become our Michigan Travel Expert